-We are very grateful to The Amy Winehouse Foundation for their generosity in supporting our Music Therapy.
+We are very grateful to The Amy Winehouse Foundation for their generosity in supporting our Music Therapy service.

 Rhythm and music are tools for motivation, concentration and learning, and the skills that develop in music therapy often transfer to other areas of the child’s life.
 In music therapy children often develop their social communication skills, their physical skills, their cognition and understanding of the world.
 It is also a psychological therapy in which behavioural and emotional difficulties can be explored and worked with.